-- Clinical – CPT performs safety and efficacy tests to support pre-market testing, performance validation, and claims such as ‘dermatologist-tested’ and ‘ophthalmologist-tested.’
+- Clinical – CPTSM performs safety and efficacy tests to support pre-market testing, performance validation, and claims such as ‘dermatologist-tested’ and ‘ophthalmologist-tested.’

 - In-Vitro Safety – We offer alternative testing methods to meet the needs of the cosmetics industry when it comes to non-animal or animal-tree toxicology evaluations.

-- Microbiology – From preservative efficacy to stability testing, CPT has a variety of testing approaches at your disposal for microbial contamination potential and preservative testing evaluations for cosmetics.
+- Microbiology – From preservative efficacy to stability testing, CPTSM has a variety of testing approaches at your disposal for microbial contamination potential and preservative testing evaluations for cosmetics.

-- Photobiology – CPT is the industry leader in photobiology testing, from supporting SPF and Water-Resistant claims to PhotoAllergy and Phototoxicity assays.
+- Photobiology – CPTSM is the industry leader in photobiology testing, from supporting SPF and Water-Resistant claims to PhotoAllergy and Phototoxicity assays.